deeeed/expo-audio-stream/README.md

 ```
 localStorage.debug = 'expo-audio-stream:*'
 ```
+or set the DEBUG environment variable to `expo-audio-stream:*`

 ### TODO
 this package is still in development, and there are a few things that need to be done: